epfl-ada/ada-2023-project-shinebrightlikeadamon/README.md

 Finally, our guide probes the balance between a cast's star power and the narrative depth of the film.
 It challenges directors to consider how well-known actors contribute to both the artistic depth and commercial viability of their projects, aiming for a harmonious blend that captivates both critics and audiences.

-## Research Questions 🔎
+## Research Questions 🤨
 In our project, we define the success of a movie in terms of IMDB ratings.
 To provide the perfect cast, we will answer the following five questions:

 1. How does an actor's `gender` and `ethnicity` influence the ratings of a film?
 2. What is the optimal `age` for portraying specific character types?
-3. How does a previous nomination or `award` received by an actor impact the ratings of a movie?
+3. How does a previous nomination or `award` received by an actor as well as their `popularity` impact the ratings of a movie?
 4. How do `connections between actors` influence each other's contribution to movie ratings?
 5. Is popularity everything?
 Do high ratings correspond to high `box-office revenue`?

-## Additional Datasets 📈
+## Additional Datasets 💽
 1. IMDB [dataset](https://developer.imdb.com/non-commercial-datasets/): This dataset contains the IMDB ratings for each movie which we will use to measure a movie’s success.
 2. The Budget [dataset](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset?resource=download&select=movies_metadata.csv)
 3. Awards [dataset](https://datahub.io/rufuspollock/oscars-nominees-and-winners#resource-oscars-nominees-and-winners_zip): This dataset contains all the winners and the nominees of the Oscars since 1927.
 It will be used to gauge the actors academically.